 Touring Saint George Monastery

 Saint George Monastery is under the auspice of the Greek-Orthodox Church.
-4 monks are usually stationed in the monastery, maintaining it and attending visiting pilgrims.
+4 monks are usually stationed in the monastery, maintaining it and attending visiting guests.
 The monastery is open every day, in the morning hours.
-However, reaching is quite a challenge.
-It requires a very beautiful yet very steep hike from the parking lot.
-And even more challenging is the hike back up.
+However, reaching it is quite a challenge.
+It requires a very beautiful, yet very steep, hike from the parking lot.
+Even more challenging is the hike back up.
 Local Bedouins do offer a “desert taxi” service, in the form of a donkey ride.
-Just don’t forget to put him in 4×4 mode 🙂
+Just don’t forget to put him in 4×4 mode. 🙂